 Numerically we may not be the largest of the OS branches but we cover an enormous area roughly aligning with the South Wales and the Western Traffic Areas, or from Aberystwyth to Land's End and across to Bournemouth.
-Such a wide and varied area does mean that our Bulletin, which is published 6 times a year, is always packed.
+Such a wide and varied area does mean that our Bulletin, which is published 5 or 6 times a year, is always packed.
 Our editorial team records changes from operators large and small, often explaining why these changes took place.
 But the Bulletin doesn't stop there: each issue contains articles on current and historical operations in our area, reports on our days out, and the chance for members to give their slant on what's going on.
 To view a recent bulletin click here.

 Our annual AGM takes place in Bristol, being more or less the centre of our area, in mid-March, and is followed by a talk by an invited speaker.
 This and other meetings, tours, talks, and the pre-Christmas Cardiff Quiz (where we compete against teams from other enthusiast groups) are all listed on our calendar page.

 Members' photographs illustrate various recent events in our area.
 Further contributions are welcomed by the web-page administrator: firstname.lastname@example.org

 In May 2017 Wessex made another attempt to make inroads into the commercial network in Bristol by introducing their service 90 (Broadmead - Inns Court) which competed on part of the route of First's own 90.
 Evidently the outcome for Wessex was less successful than planned and the service was deregistered to finish in August.
 However withdrawal was brought forward to 22 July.
 BX58AOV, a Plaxton Centro bodied Volvo B7RLE is pictured in Three Queens Lane on the final day - on diversion because of road closures in the City Centre associated with the annual Harbour Festival.
 [RAK]